rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 <!-- tabs:end -->

 ### BIN Filter
-BIN filter is a feature that allows the merchant to accept only Credit Cards within specific set of BIN numbers.
+BIN (Bank Identification Number) filter is a feature that allows the merchant to accept only Credit Cards within specific set of BIN numbers.
 It is useful for certain bank promo/discount payment by accepting only credit cards issued by that bank.
-BIN (Bank Identification Number) is the **first 1-6 digits of a card number**, which identifies the bank that issues the card.
+BIN (Bank Identification Number) is the **first 1-8 digits of a card number**, which identifies the bank that issues the card.
 A bank generally has more than one BIN.

 To use this feature, you need to accumulate the list of BIN that accepts the promotion or uses the issuing bank's name.
 This list of BIN or issuing bank name will then become a transaction parameter `whitelist_bins`.
 This transaction can only be performed exclusively by using the credit card that is included in the BIN list or BIN under the particular defined issuing bank.